-I love that my mom didn’t question—at least, not to my face—why a little kid would repeatedly borrow a cookbook from the library, letting me throw The Wonderful Wizard of Oz Cook Book into the constant rotation of A Wrinkle in Time, From the Mixed-Up Files of Mrs. Basil E. Frankweiler, the Ramona Quimby series, and the Rainbow Brite and Fraggle Rock LPs cycling in and out of our home every few weeks.
+I love that my mom didn’t question why a little kid would repeatedly borrow a cookbook from the library, letting me throw The Wonderful Wizard of Oz Cook Book into the constant rotation of A Wrinkle in Time, From the Mixed-Up Files of Mrs. Basil E. Frankweiler, the Ramona Quimby series, and the Rainbow Brite and Fraggle Rock LPs cycling in and out of our home every few weeks.

 And, even more interestingly, the book is a companion not to the famous Judy Garland film, but to the original L. Frank Baum series, referencing characters like the Winkies (who live in the West) and the Quadlings (who live in the South, ruled by Glinda the Good Witch)!